Home phone and landline

 There are a few reasons mobile might make more sense than landline for you, including:

-- No charges for line rental – Landline rental can cost around £20 a month.
-This means ditching your home landline phone could save you over £200 year.
+• No charges for line rental – landline rental can cost around £20 a month.
+This means ditching your home landline phone could save you more than £200 year.

 How do I get a phone line?